 The property had been built on a filled in sand pit.
 The property had moved significantly probably because an escape of water had undermined the foundations on which the property was probably built.
 For whatever reason the movement was missed in the mortgage valuation and the purchasers had to sell the property to a builder at a £20,000 loss.
 This is an excellent example of why you should have a RICS Homebuyers survey or Building survey and not reply on a mortgage valuation.

-If you are you buying a property in Derby then a pre-purchase Building or Structural Survey may help avoid future expenses.
+If you are you buying a property in Chellaston then a pre-purchase Building or Structural Survey may help avoid future expenses.

-Our RICS surveyors have a wealth of experience in surveying and valuing residential property in Derby offering an efficient and competitive service.
+Our RICS surveyors have a wealth of experience in surveying and valuing residential property in Chellaston offering an efficient and competitive service.

 An RICS Structural or Building Survey will tell you about the condition of the property including the state of the chimneys, roofs, rainwater goods, roof edges, walls, floors, ceilings, partitions, windows and doors.
 We can tell you whether there is any structural movement or settlement, wet rot, dry rot, woodworm or damp problems.
 We give you an overview of the services such as the electrical installations, boiler, central heating, hot and cold water.

-Survey report by Derby RICS surveyors buildingsurvey.co.uk Review by Penny - 2017-09-01
+Survey report by Chellaston RICS surveyors buildingsurvey.co.uk Review by Penny - 2017-09-01

 Thank you Steve!